Auzzzz/Hyperledger_Fabric-for-Security-In-Comp--RMIT-/first_index.md

-# Setup Hyperledger Fabric for Authority
+# Setup Hyperledger Fabric for Authority & Bank networks
 this instructions are from the Hyperledger walkthrough of Hyperledger 2.2 (https://github.com/samlinux/htsc/tree/master/meetup-061020)
 These steps describes a HLF 2.2.x installation on a DigitalOcean Droplet.

-## Droplet
-Digital Ocean Droplet, 1 CPU, 2 GB, 50 GB SSD
-OS, Ubuntu 20.04 (LTS) x64

-## Access via ssh
-ssh root@ssh root@xx

 ## Perparations
 The following steps are required to prepare the Droplet.